Career Provision at Lincoln Academy

 Sara Hobson, Link Governor for Careers

-In liaison with the Senior Management Team, Board of Governors, SENDCO, Heads of House, Form Tutors and Pastoral Team.
+In liaison with the Senior Management Team, Board of Governors, SENDCO, Heads of Year, Form Tutors and Pastoral Team.

 Gatsby Benchmark 1: A stable careers programme